nuxt/framework/docs/content/3.api/3.utils/add-route-middleware.md

 - **middleware**: `type: RouteMiddleware`

-The second argument is also a function of type `RouteMiddleware` but it is optional.
-Same as mentioned above, this function provides `to` and `from` route objects.
-This argument becomes optional if the first argument in `addRouteMiddleware()` is already passed as a function.
+The second argument is a function of type `RouteMiddleware`.
+Same as above, it provides `to` and `from` route objects.
+It becomes optional if the first argument in `addRouteMiddleware()` is already passed as a function.

 - **options:** `type: AddRouteMiddlewareOptions`